RabiatS/RabiatS/README.md

 - Applied Machine learning

 💬 Ask me about:
-- My experience as an Apple Scholar and Google Software Product Sprint participant
+- My experiences as an Apple Scholar and Google Software Product Sprint participant
 - Developing interactive VR games and applications using Unity (and anything VR!)
 - Exploring AI's potential in addressing social challenges and education